-Add an automation script to the current project in the Project Manager.
+Add to Project Add an automation script to the current project in the Project Manager.
 The script is automatically placed in the project's Automation Scripts folder.
-Save an automation script (.tas) in a folder on a local or network drive.
-Run an automation script before scheduling it.
+Save Save an automation script (.tas) in a folder on a local or network drive. ₩Run Run an automation script before scheduling it.
 The script executes once and the execution log is displayed in the Log window.
 Resolve any problems that cause activities to fail, or disable failed activities before scheduling the script.
 Tips: Press F5 to run the automation script.
 To view the script log, select the Log tab or select View Output.
-Publish script to Toad Intelligence Central.
-Schedule an automation script in the Job Manager.
+Publish Publish script to Toad Intelligence Central.
+Schedule Schedule an automation script in the Job Manager.
 You can schedule a script to execute once or to run periodically at a defined interval.
-See "Execute and Schedule Automation Scripts" on page 95 for more information.
+See "Execute and Schedule Automation Scripts" on page 100 for more information.